Home > Coffee Drinks > Americano vs Long Black: What’s the difference?

 The only difference is when the water is added to the espresso.

 In a long black, the water is added to the cup first, and the espresso poured in second.
+This is the step that changes everything.

 The big difference this makes is that the long black retains more crema on its surface.
+That crema carries flavor — it is aromatic, slightly bitter, and adds a layer of complexity that the Americano does not have to the same degree.

 FAQs – Americano vs Long Black